davebryson/py-abci/README.rst

 ``pip install abci``  OR ``python setup.py install``

-Generating Protobuf
+Re-generating Protobuf
 -------------------
-You *ONLY* need to mess with the protobuf stuff if you're developing on this code base, not to create apps.
+You *ONLY* need to re-generate the protobuf files if you're developing on this code base, not to create apps.
 If you just want to create apps, jump to ``Getting Started``

 A note on protobuf.
 You'll notice 2 additional directories: ``github`` and ``protobuf``.